Children and Teen Programming

 The Beaverton Branch holds some archival newspapers and books.
 A listing is included in the links below.

-Also note the Beaverton, Thorah and Eldon Historical Sociey has a complete set of newspapers on microfiche as well as a list of indexed names from the papers.
+Also note the Beaverton, Thorah and Eldon Historical Society has a range of newspapers on microfilm as well as a list of indexed names from the papers.
 The library recommends you contact them if you are performing a general search for information on a particular person.

 Local Area Historical Societies